nsmsn/dotcom/src/notes/2025-10-15-indice-theme.md

 Indice is a tribute to the iconic indexhibit, an archetypal open source CMS that was heavily used by a generation of designers in the early web due to its simplicity and charm.
 </blockquote>

 <p>This is a wave of nostalgia (and a breath of fresh air).
 That 2006 aesthetic with a modern CMS.
-Of course, you can still download and host the Indexhibit yourself from <a href="https://www.indexhibit.org/about/">indexhibit.org</a>.</p>
+Of course, you can still download and host Indexhibit yourself from <a href="https://www.indexhibit.org/about/">indexhibit.org</a>.</p>
 </div>